 The 10 stories that comprise Tales from The Warming take readers around the world and over time to experience the human impact of the climate crisis.
 The stories are thought exercises in which the warming places people in harm’s way or in which they struggle to find ways to mitigate its effects.
 They were written between 2014 and 2015 based on what were then worst-case scenarios suggested by the climate data.

 Since the stories were written, the pace of the warming has increased.
 Glaciers and ice caps are melting more rapidly than expected resulting in accelerating sea level increases, the planet is heating faster than anticipated and the weather is becoming more and more unstable and severe.

-The June 24 issue of Time Magazine is devoted to a single topic—“Our Sinking Planet.”
+A recent issue of Time Magazine is devoted to a single topic—“Our Sinking Planet.”
 On the cover is an arresting photo of a glum UN Secretary General António Guterres in a suit standing knee-deep in the surf off a Tuvaluan island in the Pacific.
 Tuvalu is one of the world’s countries most endangered by the warming.

 “Exodus” is my story imaging the evacuation of Viatupu, one of the eight inhabited islands of that Polynesian nation.
 The islands, as is the case with many Pacific atolls, are subsiding.
 Their subsidence is no longer being offset by the growth of the coral that underpins them.
 The coral is dying in the warming ocean waters and the islands are slowing sinking beneath the waves while saltwater incursion is poisoning wells and crops.
 Most of Tuvalu’s 10,000 citizens believe evacuation will be necessary within this generation.